RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Theoretical Analysis

 \subsection{RORL Solution}

-In RORL, since we introduce the conservative smoothing loss and OOD sampling to learn Q value function, the parameter $\widetilde w_t$ of RORL can be solved as follows:
+In RORL, since we introduce the conservative smoothing loss and the OOD loss to learn the $Q$ value function, the parameter $\widetilde w_t$ of RORL can be solved as follows:

 which is a simplified learning objective for linear MDPs.
-The first term is the ordinary TD-error, the second term is the Q value smoothing loss, and the third term is the additional OOD-sampling loss.
-The explicit solution of Eq. \eqref{eq:simplified_problem} takes the following form by following LSVI:
+The first term is the ordinary TD-error, the second term is the $Q$ value smoothing loss, and the third term is the additional OOD loss.
+The explicit solution of Eq.~\eqref{eq:simplified_problem} takes the following form by following LSVI:

 where the covariance matrix $\widetilde \Lambda_t$ is defined as

 We denote the first term of Eq.~\eqref{eq:covariance-rorl} as $\widetilde \Lambda_t^{\rm in}$, the second term as $\widetilde \Lambda_t^{\rm ood}$, and the third term as $\widetilde \Lambda_t^{\text{ood\_diff}}$.